sassoftware/viya4-ark/pre_install_report/README.md

 python3 viya-ark.py pre-install-report -h
 ```

-### Supported Ingress Values
-The tool currently supports the following ingress controllers: _nginx, openshift_.
-Other ingress controllers are not evaluated.
-Select _openshift_ if you are deploying on Red Hat OpenShift.

 ## Report Output

 The tool generates the pre-install check report, viya_pre_install_report_<timestamp>.html.
 The report is in a